 Are you planning to have your audio documents transcribed?
 In case you have analog recordings, it would be advisable to convert them to digital format before you bring them to an audio transcription company.
 Here are the reasons why.

-The cost of digital transcription is much lower compared to analogs, simply because the process is less complex.
+The cost of digital transcription is much lower compared to analogs simply because the process is less complex.
 It does not require expensive equipment, such as videotapes and cassette tapes.
 Companies only need to use a USB foot pedal to transcribe.
 Aside from that, no other additional major hardware is required.

 If you want your audio files to be transcribed immediately, then you should definitely convert your analog recordings into digital files.
-The process of transcribing an analog recording is very time consuming.
+The process of transcribing an analog recording is very time-consuming.
 You need to ship the cassette tape or videotape to the company, which will take a few days, and another to ship back.
 This is not the case when it comes to digital files.
 You can simply transfer them online and have the transcribed files within 24-48 hours.
 In fact, you can have them earlier if you have chosen a transcription service with emergency pricing.

-There are two types of audio transcription service available, digital and analog.
+There are two types of audio transcription services available, digital and analog.
 However, if you want to save money and time, it is better to have your analog recordings converted to digital format before you have them transcribed.
 Digital transcriptions are much cheaper than analog transcriptions because of the reasons stated above.

 This guest article was written by Colleen McKnight.

 Photo credit: The feature image has been done by Nikkytok.